itorepo/imoracle/README.md

 ----

 First of all you need to have `git` SCM installed on your target machine!
-You may check it present by executing `git --version` command at any terminal of your choise.
+You may check it present by executing `git --version` command at any terminal of your choice.

-Next, you need to have the uptodate `Node.js` runtime and `NPM` package manager versions on your computer.
+Next, you need to have the up-to-date `Node.js` runtime and `NPM` package manager versions on your computer.
 Check it by running:
 ````bash
 	node --version